Sipping sake: Japan’s ancient national beverage has bright future in US

 PORTLAND, Ore.
-(KOIN) — Japan’s national beverage — sake — dates back millennia but it’s making a splash in the 21st century.
+(KOIN) (WTAJ)— Japan’s national beverage — sake — dates back millennia but it’s making a splash in the 21st century.

 Sake (pronounced “sa-keh”) is a staple of Japanese cuisine and culture.
 It’s known in the U.S. as a “rice wine” but there’s more to it than meets the eye.